RLM: A Vision-Language Model Approach for Radar Scene Understanding: Dataset Curation

 \section{Dataset Curation}

-Training foundation models requires large-scale datasets with rich and accurate annotations.
+Contrastive VLM pre-training requires large-scale paired data to learn transferable cross-modal representations~\cite{clip}; however, the scale of real-world annotated radar datasets is not sufficient, motivating our use of simulation.
 We leverage the CARLA simulator~\cite{carla-sim}, a well-established platform for autonomous driving research, which provides perfect access to ground truth data for all actors in the scene.
 This simulator-based approach enables us to collect radar data with precise spatial annotations at scale.
-Since CARLA's native radar sensor is highly simplified, we use an open-source implementation~\cite{c-shenron-demo} which models the propagation behavior of 77 GHz automotive radar very accurately.
+Since CARLA's radar sensor is highly simplified, we use an open-source implementation~\cite{c-shenron, c-shenron-demo, shenron} which models the propagation behavior of automotive radars very accurately.
+We present results on this simulated dataset here; to assess generalization beyond simulation, we additionally experiment with the real-world datasets~\cite{pointillism, radiate} in the supplementary material.

-\textbf{Natural language captions:} The key challenge in creating effective radar-text pairs lies in designing captions that encode spatially-grounded semantics: descriptions that specify \textit{where} objects are located relative to the ego vehicle rather than merely stating their presence.
-To address this, we develop a structured spatial encoding framework that partitions the radar scene into distance bins and angular sectors, which enables semantically rich descriptions aligned with the radar's native coordinate system.
+\textbf{Natural language captions:} The key challenge in creating effective radar-text pairs lies in designing captions that encode spatially semantics: descriptions that specify \textit{where} objects are located relative to the ego vehicle rather than merely stating their presence.
+To address this, we develop a structured encoding framework that partitions the radar scene into distance bins and angular sectors, enabling rich spatial descriptions in radar's coordinate system.

 We discretize the range of 0-40m into four equal bins.
 Within each distance bin, we categorize vehicles into 12 lane-relative angular sectors based on their positions and heading vectors relative to the ego vehicle (see Figure~\ref{fig:lane_distribution}).
 This ego-centric spatial encoding provides the foundation for generating structured scene descriptions.
-The vehicle distribution data of every scene is stored in JSON format.
-Refer to the supplementary materials for more details.
+The vehicle distribution data of every scene is stored in JSON format (see Figure~\ref{fig:json_caption}).